nooku/www.nooku.org/_posts/2015-01-13-hello-activities-2.md

 Through inheritance, reusable components may be extended and completely overridden avoiding developers the tedious task of repeating themselves.
 The old [copy/paste](http://en.wikipedia.org/wiki/Copy_and_paste_programming) days are long gone and reusable components are here to stay.

-Nooku Activities is our first reusable component to be publicly released.
 Because it is a reusable component, Nooku Activities is also application agnostic, *i.e.* it is not bound to Joomla! or any other application.
 The component only relies on the Framework as its only dependency.

 ## Logging Activities